Fast & FREE Shipping

 Woody: A flavor taint caused by overlengthy storage in warm wood sheds; also characteristic scent and taste of old, past-croppish coffees.

-If you are looking for even more FAQ's on coffee, check out List by Scott Rothstein at his site:
+If you are looking for even more FAQ's on coffee, check out this list by Scott Rothstein at his site: The Coffee FAQ.